 Box Hill restaurants and Box Hill cafes

 There are lots of restaurants and cafes near Box Hill which are perfect for refuelling after, or during, a nice walk.
-We went to The Tree on Box Hill during our Box Hill circular walk and came out absolutely stuffed on a Sunday Lunch Carvery! – Highly recommended
+We went to The Tree on Box Hill during our Box Hill circular walk (to turn it into a Box Hill pub walk) and came out absolutely stuffed on a Sunday Lunch Carvery – highly recommended.

 The Tree, Box Hill is where we stopped as we were two hungry hikers in need of a BIG Sunday Lunch.
 Nothing quite fits the bill like a carvery and, as you can see in the video, the Tree on Box Hill delivered the goods.